top of page

 Get the latest updates on blooming and fruit picking:

-Lavender Update: There is no lavender blooming at this time.
-Due to the heavy freeze that we experienced this past December, the Sweet variety was replanted this month.
-To our surprise, we are seeing some plants that are spiking and have new blooms.
-At this point, we are not sure if there will be any to cut since the plants are so young.
-We will keep you updated if this is the case.
+Lavender Update: GOOD NEWS!
+We were very concerned that the past hard freeze would take out our lavender again this last January, but it made it through!
+Most likely, the moisture in the air just prior to the freeze could have insulated the plants.
+At this time they are green, healthy and thriving.
+Right now the Sweet variety is spiking and blooming.
+The stems are still just not strong enough to cut but we hope to be cutting in the next week or two.
+We are checking the stems each week.
+We generally will be able to cut blooms by the end of April and into May and June.
+Our late summer bloomer is the Provence and we hope to see spiking on those plants in late July.
+If the weather holds out, this will be the first year in the past 3 years that we will not have to replant the fields.
+The existing plants are more mature thus providing more blooms per plant for cutting!
 The primary varieties that we grow are Sweet, Provence and Phenomenal, however, we are testing new varieties to see if they can sustain the heat and humidity.
 All of these varieties produce blooms with longer stems which make them better for cutting bundles.
 We will keep you updated as they grow and develop for the next several weeks.
 The best way to stay up to date on events, plants and fruit ripening: When a pop up box appears on any of our pages, just enter your email address and you will automatically be added to our newsletter.

 General Information: One of the primary questions that we get asked is "when is the best time to come and see the lavender in bloom?".
 We grow two varieties and each one of them bloom at different times.
 The Sweet variety is our spring bloomer and usually blooms in May/June.
 The blooming progress is always affected by sun, rain, cold and heat so therefore the actual blooming varies a few weeks either way.
 The Provence variety is our late summer bloomer and generally blooms at the end of July and through August and September.